palewire/django-autoarchive/README.md

 Django helpers for automatically archiving URLs

-### Here's the idea.
+### Here's the idea

 Install this Django app.
 Hook it to a model.
 Do a little bit of config.
 Each time you save an object, its URL will be archived at [The Internet Archive's Wayback Machine](http://archive.org).

-### Don't get any big ideas.
+### Don't get any big ideas

 This is a proof of concept developed in response to some [interesting Twitter conversations](https://twitter.com/palewire/status/995809746878787584) about how online news organizations can more aggressively archive their work.

 That means it is not perfect.
 Things it should do yet: 1) Hand the archiving off to a background task runner like Celery.
 2) Support other online archives like [archive.is](http://archive.is) 3) Surface archived mementos on the admin page of enabled models.
 4) Have tests and continuous integration and all that adult stuff.

-### How to try it out.
+### How to try it out

 Install the app into a Django project.